Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 Deleted old migration and created new migration updated the database

 0226
 add repository
 then add Irepository
 added using stements and given lines

+0241
+added a new class Respository.cs in respostory folder Add content which is given by sir
+Also added using statements